locize/blog/source/_posts/next-i18n-static.md

 You know [Next.js](https://nextjs.org), right? - If not, stop reading this article and make something else.

+*If you're using Next.js 13 with app directory, have a look at [this blog post](../next-13-app-dir-i18n/).*

 Next.js is awesome!
 It gives you the best developer experience with all the features you need...